 5. Take control with tools like moving checklists and packing and loading tips

-In addition to the moving calculator, many customers are fans of PODS’ Ultimate Moving Checklist and packing and loading tips.
+In addition to the moving calculator, many customers are fans of PODS’ Ultimate Moving Checklist and packing and loading tips on the PODS Blog.
 The downloadable checklist helps you stay on track with a week-by-week, step-by-step guide to everything you need to do for a successful move.
 The packing and loading video and tips are also essential for maximizing container space and helping to minimize damage to your belongings.

 One of the tips that Stacye and other customers stress is to create an inventory of what you’re packing and where you put it — especially if you’re using multiple containers.
 Your inventory list should include the:

 - Category of items to go in that container (e.g., kitchen, living room furniture, clothing, recreational)

 - List of items going in the container

 6. Simplify moving in stages when you have time between homes